sbaum95/sbaum95.github.io/_pages/research.md

 ## Works in progress
-<strong>1.
-Selection and surveillance: Linking changes in safety net access and STI case detection</strong>
+1. Selection and surveillance: Linking changes in safety net access and STI case detection

-<strong>2.
-Physician responses to changes in local epidemiology</strong>
+2. Physician responses to changes in local epidemiology

-<strong>3.
-Identifying pathways to TB drug resistance in Brazil</strong> Joint with Nick Menzies
+3. Identifying pathways to TB drug resistance in Brazil (Joint with Nick Menzies)